tremowaves/SoundFix/README.md

 - Supported formats: WAV, MP3, FLAC, OGG, M4A, AAC

 ### 3. Select the output folder
-- Click "Browse..." to select where the ZIP file will be saved
+- Click "Browse..." to select where the processed files will be saved

-### 4. Process and export ZIP
+### 4. Process and export files
-- Click "Process and Export ZIP" to start
+- Click "Process and Export File" to start
 - Monitor progress in the log
-- The ZIP file will be created automatically with a timestamp
+- Processed files will be saved in a timestamped directory

 ## 🎯 Filename Keyword Rules